-Do Permanent Magnets ever Lose Their Magnetism or Become Weaker Over Time?
+Do Permanent Magnets ever Lose Their Magnetism or Get Weaker?

 Actually permanent magnets are not permanent.
 A Permanent Magnet is a material which has ability to resist demagnetization, including filed demagnetization and thermal demagnetization.
 The ability is characterized by a physical parameter called coercivity.

 In regard to field demagnetization, if a demagnetizing field or reverse field is smaller than a permanent magnet’s coercivity, the permanent magnet will keep the same magnetic flux (the demagnetizing process is linear and reversible when the demagnetizing field is lower than a threshold value) or will lose some flux (the demagnetizing process is nonlinear and irreversible when the demagnetizing field is higher than a threshold value) when the demagnetizing field removed.
 If a demagnetizing field excesses a permanent magnet’s coercivity, the permanent magnet will be demagnetized and remagnetized reversely.